-After having travelled along the Italian coast on the freighter Rossini by himself, Escher’s wife Jetta joins him om 11 May 1936.
-They spend a day in Genoa, they visit Pisa (a visit that is recalled in his print Leaning Tower), and on 13 May they travel on to Savona.
-Because the ship did not stay long, they do not disembark.
-Escher takes a photo of a sailing boat that he sees through the porthole of his cabin.
+After having travelled along the Italian coast on the freighter Rossini by himself, Escher’s wife Jetta joins him on 11 May 1936.
+They spend a day in Genoa, they visit Pisa and on 13 May they travel on to Savona.
+Because the ship did not stay long, Escher does not disembark.
+He takes a photo of a sailing boat that he sees through the porthole of his cabin.

 On 27 April 1936 Escher embarks upon the freighter Rossini from the Italian town of Fiume.
-Before that he travelled from his residence Chateau d’Oeux to Triest by train.
-On the Rossini he travels to Venice, Ancona and Bari.
+Before that he travelled from his residence Chateau d’Oeux to Trieste by train.
+With the Rossini he travels to Venice, Ancona and Bari.
 From 2 to 4 May he visits the Sicilian harbour town of Catania.

 On 22 April 1932 Maurits Escher leaves for Italy, together with his friend and painter Giuseppe Haas-Triverio.
-Their first stop: Sicily.
+Their destination: Sicily.
 In the square in front of the church in Gangi a couple of street urchins ask them if they would like to see some dead priests.

 Birds are a regularly recurring subject in Escher’s work, mostly in one of his many tessellations.
 Sun and Moon, a woodcut from April 1948, is one of them.
 But there is something special about this one.